hiroshima-pot/opus-language-codes/README.md

    git clone https://github.com/hiroshima-pot/opus-language-codes.git
 ```

-2. Use the `language_codes.csv` file in your projects for reference or mapping.
+2. Use the `language_codes.tsv` file in your projects for reference or mapping.

 ### Contributions